 Location Tours start at Windmill Beach, Simon’s Town

-Transport can be arranged at additional cost.
+Transport can be arranged at an additional cost.

-Go on a wild Goose chase
+Go on a Wild Goose Chase

 An energetic and unique way of exploring the city, Gallivanting Goose offers scavenger hunts that allows the use of smartphones to help with clue-solving.
 The games can be customised to suit your needs (be it team-building or purely fun), but they generally involve dividing contestants into teams, and presenting them with a series of entertaining and educational challenges to complete.